tpf/tprf-hugo-site/content/legal.md

 organizers from previous YAPC's.

 The majority of
-TPF's work is done by volunteers, and all it takes to become a volunteer is to do the job you're volunteering for and talk to the relevant committee.
+TPRF's work is done by volunteers, and all it takes to become a volunteer is to do the job you're volunteering for and talk to the relevant committee.
 It's a meritocracy, so we're more concerned with what people do than with titles, but if